Red-throated caracara: Food and feeding

 The red-throated caracara hunts in the canopy and the understory of the lowland jungle, foraging mainly for insect nests.
 Most red-throated caracaras hunt silently, but occasionally make soft caws and sometimes hunt in groups.
 When hunting in groups, one or two individuals scout for predators in the canopy, while the remaining flock hunts in the understory.
 The red-throated caracara is highly territorial, with four to eight individuals in a group.

-The diet consists mainly of wasp and bee larvae, though it will eat mature insects and also forage on fruits and berries found in the humid subtropical and tropical lowlands, and mountainous regions of its Central and South American habitat.
+Their diet consists mainly of wasp and bee larvae, though they eat mature insects and also forage on fruits and berries found in the humid subtropical and tropical lowlands, and mountainous regions of their Central and South American habitat.
 Biodiversity of the forest ecosystem is paramount for the birds' special diet, since wasps and bees often make their nests in hollows or amongst branches of mature trees found in old-growth forests.
 Deforestation and intensive agriculture practices severely hamper the red-throated caracara's population, likely accounting for its rare sightings today.
 After the 1950s, both its population and range rapidly declined in Costa Rica, Honduras, Panama, Ecuador, and French Guiana, causing the species to be placed on the World Wildlife endangered list.
 Until 2013, very little was known of the red-throated caracara's feeding behavior until a team of Canadian biologists from the University of Simon Fraser spent months researching the birds using camera surveillance at the Nouragues Field Station in French Guiana.
 The scientific footage shows the birds using a rapid-fire "fly-by" aerial-diving attack strategy to knock nests down onto the forest floor, while skillfully evading most wasp stings.
 The birds use air squadron precision, repeatedly diving then scooping upward, to drive off or confuse angry defender swarms around the hive.
 Researchers also found that neotropical defender wasps eventually abandon their damaged hives and retreat, alongside smaller worker wasps, to rebuild a new nest site.
 All predators evolve ways of hunting or trapping prey.
 Biologist Sean McCann observed that these intelligent birds have a highly specialized predation trait in response the wasps' behavior to cut losses and rebuild elsewhere.
 The predation impact on the numbers of prey populations is undetermined.
-Furthermore, it is not clear how much the red-throated caracara's primary food source, wasp larvae, places constraints on the birds' ability to survive since their complex predation is interlinked with neotropical wasp behavior.
+Furthermore, how much the red-throated caracara's primary food source, wasp larvae, places constraints on the birds' ability to survive is unknown, since their complex predation is interlinked with neotropical wasp behavior.
 Knowledge of the birds' chemical resistance to stings is also unknown.
-Chemical traces found on the birds' feet are similar to those secreted from Azteca ants, likely contacted along tree branches and nest sites which both species inhabit.
+Chemical traces found on the birds' feet are similar to those secreted from Azteca ants, likely contacted along tree branches and nest sites that both species inhabit.